The Cellar Ghost

 What Vlad had not accounted for was that the drop from the window was greater than he thought, rather than the couple of meters he imagined, it was more like ten.
 As he tried to work out how he could safely close the window and then drop to the floor without injury, he lost his grip.
 He crashed violently on the stiff concrete surface, and was in great pain.
 Blood was flowing from his injured leg.

 He wanted to cry out, but how could he?
-What was to be his explanation for having been in the cellar?
+What was to be the explanation for having been in the cellar?
 He hoped that the bleeding would stop, and with it the pain.
-Then in the morning he slip out the door when the cleaning lady came to tidy up.
+Then in the morning he would slip out the door when the cleaning lady came to tidy up.
 He had to concentrate and find his records and change the grades!
-That was what he was here, he was this close, he mustn’t fail now.
+That was what he was here for, he was this close, he mustn’t fail now.

 However, he was mistaken, everyone had gone home early that day to escape the expected snow.